 10 tips for great Zoom dance classes

 During 2020, I have conducted the majority of my dance classes on Zoom – we went into Lockdown and our dance schools closed in March.
 At the time of writing it is early November and we are ‘due’ to go back to the studio in a limited capacity next week but Zoom will still be part of our lives for a while longer.
 The first day I ever taught on Zoom I wanted to cry.
 “This is no way to teach,” I thought!
 I absolutely HATED it.
-The energy and interaction that powers the studio environment was gone.
+The energy and interaction that powers the studio environment were gone.
 I hated seeing my students as tiny muted squares.
 I felt like Zoom was just something to suffer through for a few weeks and that there was no hope of actually achieving anything from these online classes.
 As the weeks turned into months, and it became very clear that Zoom was not in fact the big, bad evil that was keeping me from my students but in fact my only lifeline to them.
 Slowly, I began to adapt to this strange new way of teaching.
 I had an extra advantage in that I listened to my own daughter being taught ballet on Zoom for 6 hours a day.
-Between my own experiences and listening into other teacher’s classes I ended up with a very firm idea of what works, what doesn’t and what we as dance teachers need to do to not just adapt but indeed thrive on Zoom.
+Between my own experiences and listening into other teacher’s classes I ended up with a very firm idea of what works, what doesn’t, and what we as dance teachers need to do to not just adapt but indeed thrive on Zoom.

-First things first, Zoom teaching will never replace in studio teaching.
+First things first, Zoom teaching will never replace in-studio teaching.
 However, if 2020 has taught us anything it is that we need to learn to adapt.
-Zoom dance classes are not the same as in studio classes and accepting this and trying to focus on what can be achieved on Zoom makes a huge difference.
+Zoom dance classes are not the same as in-studio classes and accepting this and trying to focus on what can be achieved on Zoom makes a huge difference.
 Just let that sit for a moment.
-Step one in Zoom dance class success is to accept that Zoom classes are not just a replication of in studio classes.
-You need to approach them differently, look for what can be achieved and focus on achieving that.
+Step one in Zoom dance class success is to accept that Zoom classes are not just a replication of in-studio classes.
+You need to approach them differently, look for what can be achieved, and focus on achieving that.
 So what have I learned after 8 long months (and counting) on Zoom…..

-- Set expectations: This is one area where Zoom classes and in studio classes are similar.
+- Set expectations: This is one area where Zoom classes and in-studio classes are similar.
 When I first started teaching on Zoom, I, like many teachers focussed on having fun, on getting the students comfortable with this new medium.
 That was March.
 Kids are beyond used to online learning now.
 We no longer have to worry about that.
-Of course there is time for fun, but just as in the studio, nothing is possible without expectations and structure.
+Of course, there is time for fun, but just as in the studio, nothing is possible without expectations and structure.
 Set the ground rules and stick to them.
 For me, my main rules were that students should not approach their device unless they had to adjust something.
 Unless it is watching time, students should stand still and listen.
 No lounging on couches or using the chat function to ping their friends.

 - Cut down on demonstration wherever possible: When you start on Zoom, make your number one priority setting a routine.
 If you have exam work to work on, great!
-If not, choose a selection of exercises which you can repeat weekly.
-Of course you can add to these but having a portion of the class where you don’t have to demonstrate is game changing.
+If not, choose a selection of exercises that you can repeat weekly.
+Of course, you can add to these but having a portion of the class where you don’t have to demonstrate is game-changing.
 Demonstrating on Zoom is not like demonstrating in class.
-In class you can demonstrate AND watch but on Zoom it is really difficult to make sure your whole body is in the shot, deal with music, keep the interest of the class and peer at tiny squares all at the same time.
+In class, you can demonstrate AND watch but on Zoom it is really difficult to make sure your whole body is in the shot, deal with music, keep the interest of the class, and peer at tiny squares all at the same time.
 It is draining!
 However, once you can sit down in front of your computer and look at your students you can get on with the business of teaching.
 You can interact, you can use your personality to help the class along.
 You can give correction, you can give encouragement.
 The whole tone of the class changes.
 Another option is to have an older demonstrating student in the lesson.
-You can spotlight the student so other class members can watch them whilst you get on with the business of teaching.
+You can spotlight the student so other class members can watch them whilst you get on with the teaching.
 For older students, if you have some students who are more confident with the choreography or syllabus work you can suggest to the students that they pin certain students so as they have someone to watch.
 All of these free you up to teach more effectively.

 - Choose what you teach: There are many things we can’t do on Zoom.
-Hello, grand allegro or across the floor combinations!
+Hello, grand allegro or across-the-floor combinations!
 However, there are many things that do work.
 Stretching and strengthening on Zoom is ideal.
-It doesn’t take much room and students often have various tools at their disposal (yoga blocks, stretch bands etc) and there are all sorts of ways everyday household furniture can be used for stretch and strengthen.
-Because you can’t do certain parts of your normal class, it does mean that you therefore have more time to hone in on other areas.
+It doesn’t take much room and students often have various tools at their disposal (yoga blocks, stretch bands, etc) and there are all sorts of ways everyday household furniture can be used for stretch and strengthen.
+Because you can’t do certain parts of your normal class, it does mean that you, therefore, have more time to hone in on other areas.
 You might choose to do a whole class on feet and ankle flex and strengthening, or a class on hip flexibility or on extensions.
-When we are going full tilt in the studio, working towards exams, performances etc, these kinds of classes aren’t always possible.
+When we are going full tilt in the studio, working towards exams, performances, etc, these kinds of classes aren’t always possible.
 Embrace the opportunity to work on some areas you might not always have time to when you are in the studio.

-- Imagery, imagery imagery: Not being in the same room means that you have to rely so much more on the words you use to impart correct dance technique to students.
+- Imagery, imagery, imagery: Not being in the same room means that you have to rely so much more on the words you use to impart correct dance technique to students.
 Pay attention to your use of imagery.
 Think about what you are teaching that day and brainstorm some imagery to help your students understand how you would like a certain step to look, Imagery can be further enhanced by the use of props (see below)

 - Use spotlight: The spotlight feature on Zoom is a wonderful motivational tool.
-The pride and excitement the students show when they are chosen to demonstrate a step on spotlight seems even greater than in the studio, particularly when mum or dad are in the next room.
+The pride and excitement the students show when they are chosen to demonstrate a step on spotlight seems even greater than in the studio, particularly when mum or dad is in the next room.
 Spotlight is not only great for the students chosen but also a fantastic learning tool for other students to see what you are expecting of them.
 As always when rewarding students in this way, be very aware of how many times students are chosen to demonstrate and reward effort over ability.
 You might find this article on giving praise to dancers within a Growth Mindset framework useful.

 - Use groups: Just as in the studio, having students perform their work in smaller groups whilst other students watch has all the advantages of doing so in the studio.
 It creates a nice rhythm in the class, it gives you a better chance to see students and it works as a learning experience for those watching

 - Private lessons work: Private lessons on ZOOM are GREAT, in particular lessons focussing on technique and strengthening and conditioning.
-Working one on one you can set goals, you can hone in on areas of flexibility or technique and work on them with a level of focus and time that is just not available in a studio setting.
+Working one on one you can set goals, you can hone in on areas of flexibility or technique, and work on them with a level of focus and time that is just not available in a studio setting.
 Depending on school commitments it is sometimes possible to hold these during the day.